kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/steve_jobs.jpg
     alt: "Steve Jobs"
     title: "Steve Jobs by Walter Isaacson"
-    text: "Steve Jobs was one of the most outstanding CEOs of our time.
+    excerpt: "Steve Jobs was one of the most outstanding CEOs of our time.
 His managerial style was not great, but he led the creation of multiple life-changing products that forever changed our lives.
 A must-read."
     url: "https://amzn.to/37GT8Ew"
     btn_label: "Amazon"
     btn_class: "btn--primary"